ZuraizBaig/InvasiveDuctalCarcinome/README.md

 ## Data

 Place your breast histopathology images dataset in the `data/` folder.
-Structure should follow:
+Structure should follow:, and for data used in this project you may reach me on my email.
 ```
 data/
   └── class1/